Over 100,000 visas revoked, government lawyer says in Virginia court

-(CNN)More than 100,000 visas have been revoked since President Donald Trump's executive order on immigration and travel was signed January 27, government lawyers revealed Friday In a court session in Virginia.
+(CNN)More than 100,000 visas have been revoked since President Donald Trump's executive order on immigration and travel was signed January 27, government lawyers revealed Friday in a court session in Virginia.

 The number came in response to a question from the judge about how many people have been affected by this order.